Lull mattress review

 For average weight sleepers who use it nightly, you can expect around seven years before you notice meaningful softening or body impressions.
 Lighter sleepers may see a longer life.
 Heavier sleepers who put more load on the foam should consider the Hybrid or a firmer mattress if longevity is the priority.

-The Lull Original has been offered with a long home trial that can extend to three hundred sixty five nights, along with a lifetime warranty on many recent promotions.
-The Hybrid usually carries a one hundred night trial and a warranty around ten years.
+The Lull Original often includes a very long trial that can extend to 365 nights, along with a lifetime warranty on many recent promotions.
+The Hybrid usually carries a 100-night trial and a warranty around 10 years.
 Check the current details on the product page when you buy since brands adjust terms over time.